socketstream/ss-less/README.md

 # Stylus formatter wrapper for SocketStream 0.3

-Support Stylus code in your SocketStream project by simply adding this wrapper to your project:
+Support .stylus code in your SocketStream project by adding 'ss-stylus' to your package.json file and adding this line to app.js:

     ss.client.formatters.add(require('ss-stylus'));